Questions and Answers

 What is instructional coaching?

 Like most professions, the best teachers are those who are reflective and seek new ways to improve.
-All Maine 207 teachers have a coaching plan and work with department leaders and coaches to implement new strategies for implementing curriculum and assessment.
+All District 207 teachers have a coaching plan and work with department leaders and coaches to implement new strategies for implementing curriculum and assessment.
 Ongoing, job-embedded professional development is a fundamental component of the District’s culture and practices.
 We believe it is one of the keys to student success.

 What is the AP Challenge Index that has been referenced with relation to Maine Township High Schools?